rachitest/Resume/Apple_AIML/Resume Output/Rachit_Sabharwal_CV.typ

 // YES DATE, NO DEGREE
 #two-col-entry(
   left-content: [
-    #[*The University of California, Berkeley*], Certificate in Software Development and Programming -- Berkeley, CA
+    #strong[The University of California, Berkeley], Certificate in Software Development and Programming -- Berkeley, CA

   ],